MARCELO BOCCATO piano TITO CARRILLO trumpet

 The history of jazz has been deeply connected to practices of popular, or vernacular music. and its development continues to depend of this symbiotic relation.
 Artists like Herbie Hancock, Miles Davis, Wayne Shorter, Danilo Perez, Miguel Zénon, Joshua Redman, Brian Blade, Kenny Garrett, Robert Glasper, and many others are creating music that, while remaining close to the canon, continue to expand the boundaries of jazz by drawing from funk, gospel, hip hop, rock, bomba, salsa, típico.
 Musicians from the Americas have encountered in jazz the possibility to connect to transatlantic musical practices while creating music that reflects their individual and collective experiences from different local contexts.

 While hard bop consolidated a blackening of modernist aesthetics in the United States, European classical music continued to be perceived as the standard for modern practices.
-Samba became the most popular style of music in Brazil, and while it was celebrated for integrating musicians from different racial backgrounds, the inclusion of black musicians was also accompanied by shifting identities emphasizing nationality over race, a process that silenced and marginalized the contributions of Afro-Brazilian musicians.
+Samba became the most popular style of music in Brazil, and although it was celebrated for integrating musicians from different racial backgrounds, the inclusion of black musicians was also accompanied by shifting identities emphasizing nationality over race, a process that silenced and marginalized the contributions of Afro-Brazilian musicians.

 Milton Nascimento and Gilberto Gil were some of leading Afro-Brazilian musicians who challenged notions of modernity centered around European music and predominant constructions of national identity during the 1960s and 1970s.
 They departed from samba as the only expression of Brazilianess, exploring other Afro-Brazilian cultural practices.
-Nascimento drew from Afro-Brazilian religious music that permeated his home state of Minas Gerais, and Gilberto Gil explored modern takes on baião, a style that represented the Northeastern region and symbolized a rural, and to some, backwards Brazil.
+Nascimento drew from Afro-Brazilian religious music that permeated his home state of Minas Gerais, and Gilberto Gil explored modern takes on baião, a style that represented the Northeast region and symbolized a rural, and to some, backwards Brazil.
 Nascimento and Gil were not afraid to experiment with rock and jazz, defying ideas of an isolated national identity by seeking transatlantic musical connections.

 Despite some advancements, black culture continues to be marginalized and criminalized, and black people in the Americas continue to suffer disproportionately with poverty, violence, and state repression.
 While celebrating the geniality and long-lasting impact of these musicians in shaping cultural identities of an entire hemisphere, Black Music of the Americas is also an invitation to reflect on the conditions through which this art was created and a call for action to scholars, students, activists, and the community.